pistocop/pistoBot/README.md

 :robot: ⟶ message generated from the model<br>

 # 👉 I want one
-- Create and chat with your model using this [colab notebook](https://colab.research.google.com/drive/1T4-Gk-mlAWJkX9RuRd3_EiS5JBP5UvyV?usp=sharing)
+- Create and chat with your model using [this](https://colab.research.google.com/drive/1T4-Gk-mlAWJkX9RuRd3_EiS5JBP5UvyV?usp=sharing) colab notebook

 ---

-**Requirements**<br>
-- At top layer the "common" requirements and each model have custom `requirements.txt`.
-- This code has only been tested with Python >= 3.6.

----
-# 📝 Note
-- Thanks to Salvinator: Under Covid 19 quarantine I found [this](https://salvinator.github.io/) project, that had inspired me to start this repository.
-- Why _pistoBot_ name?
----

 # :warning: Disclaimer
 This project is only a **personal playground** build during the week-ends of Covid-19 quarantine.<br>
 Used mainly to:
-- Use famous packages (like [gpt-2-simple](https://github.com/minimaxir/gpt-2-simple), tensorflow 2.0 etc.)
+- Use interesting packages (like [gpt-2-simple](https://github.com/minimaxir/gpt-2-simple), tensorflow 2.0 etc.)
-- Gain (little) experience
+- Gain experience

 Due to this nature, this repository has probably:
 - ML _naif approaches_
 - For sure: not so good english text (sorry 😢)

+---
+## 📝 Note
+- Thanks to Salvinator: Under Covid 19 quarantine I found [this](https://salvinator.github.io/) project, that had inspired me to start this repository.
+- Why _pistoBot_ name?
+    - :crystal_ball: The answer could be handed down only by voice